A CDS Option Miscellany: Index options

-The extra terms that have been added are explained as follows.
-The expression $X_t$ is the PV at time $t$ of a long index protection trade entered into at time 0 for an investor who is assumed to own a riskfree annuity to pay the cost of carry during the life of the trade, thereby making the trade fully-funded.
-This is because the first term in (\ref{eq:Xt1}) is the accrued payout from defaults, the second is the PV of the remaining index protection, and in $\extra_t$ the first term is the accrued carry (which steps down as defaults occur), the second is the accrued carry from the riskfree annuity, and the third is its remaining value.
-It is easy to see that $X_t>0$ a.s., because the first term is nonnegative, the second term in $\extra_t$ exceeds the first, and the last term in $\extra_t$ exceeds the negative part of the second term in $X_t$.
+The only source of volatility in $Y_t$ is interest rates, which in context are only of secondary importance: there is no direct or indirect dependence on $s_t$.
+The extra term $A_t$ is explained as follows.
+The expression $X_t$ is the PV at time $t$ of a long index protection trade entered into at time 0 for an investor who is assumed to own a risky annuity of maturity $T$ to pay the cost of carry during the life of the trade, thereby making the trade fully-funded.
+This is because the first term in (\ref{eq:Xt1}) is the accrued payout from defaults, the second is the PV of the remaining index protection, and the third ($A_t$) is the PV of the remaining cashflows of the annuity.

+It is easy to see that $X_t>0$ a.s., because the first term is nonnegative and $\extra_t$ exceeds the negative part of the second term in $X_t$.
 In fact $X_t$ approaches $0$ in the situation where $N_t=N_{0}$ (so $L_t=0$) and $s_t\to0$.
-It is also clear that $Y_t>\frac{N_0}{N_{00}}s_K\DVOI_t(s_K;t_E,T)$ a.s.\ by similar reasoning.
-Notice that all the correction terms result from the presence of the index coupon.
-Finally, $X_t$ and $Y_t$ are well-defined even in the armageddon event, for although $s_t$ and hence $\DVOI_t(s_t;t,T)$ are no longer defined, the term that references them is being multiplied by $N_t/N_{00}$ which is zero and so it vanishes.
+With $Y_t$ is is not so easy because if $s_K$ is low enough then it will go negative, but this is not thought to be too much of a problem in practice.
+An alternative construction makes $A_t$ a riskfree annuity, and this avoids the problem, though the results are not quite as neat.
+Finally, $X_t$ and $Y_t$ are well-defined even in the Armageddon event, for although $s_t$ and hence $\ISDARPV_t(s_t;t,T)$ are no longer defined, the term that references them is being multiplied by $N_t/N_{00}$ which is zero and so it vanishes.